 How to Get Into Ketosis

-In non-diabetics, ketosis can be achieved in 3 ways, i.e.
+In non-diabetics, ketosis can be achieved through 4 ways:

-- Prolonged physical exercise in a fasted state, depending on intensity and duration [R, R]
+- Prolonged physical exercise in a fasted state, depending on intensity and duration [19, 20]

 - Nutritional ketosis, i.e. by consuming a very low carbohydrate diet

-- Supplementation, such as by supplementing with medium chain triglycerides, or exogenous ketones (ketone esters or ketone ester salts) [R]
+- Supplementation, such as with medium-chain triglycerides or exogenous ketones (ketone esters or ketone ester salts)

-There are 3 different types of ketone bodies, including [R]:
+There are 3 different types of ketone bodies, including :

-- acetone, a very volatile ketone, is generally eliminated through exhalation and is what gives the sweet ketone breath in people in ketosis
+- Acetone, a very volatile ketone that is generally eliminated through exhalation and is what gives the sweet ketone breath in people in ketosis

-In rats, acetoacetate concentration in the blood and brain is very low; the concentration of acetoacetate in the brain was less than 4% of that in the whole blood and 2.6% of that in plasma.
-However, the brain/blood ratio is highest in starved rats [R].
+In rats, acetoacetate concentration in the blood and brain is very low.
+A study found that its concentration in the brain was less than 4% of that in the whole blood and 2.6% of that in plasma.
+However, the brain/blood ratio was highest in starved rats .

-The concentration of beta-hydroxybutyrate in the blood and brain was 5-10 times greater than that of acetoacetate [R].
+In this study, the concentration of beta-hydroxybutyrate in the blood and brain was 5-10 times greater than that of acetoacetate .

 Upon ingestion, ketone esters, such as (R)-3-hydroxybutyl and (R)-3-hydroxybutyrate, have emerged as a more practical and applicable way to increase ketone bodies, especially for athletes.

-Ketone esters are cleaved in the gut and absorbed in the gut, then either enter circulation or undergo first-pass metabolism in the liver [R].
+Ketone esters are cleaved and absorbed in the gut, from where they can either enter circulation or undergo first-pass metabolism in the liver .

-Keto-adaptation refers to the process where cells transition from relying on glucose to relying on fat for fuel.
+Keto-adaptation refers to the process where cells transition from relying on glucose to relying on fat burning for energy production .

-After prolonged fasting (over 2 weeks) or diet-induced ketosis, cells adapt to use fatty acids and ketone bodies (keto-adaptation), resulting in significant reduction in glucose requirement [R].
+After prolonged fasting (over 2 weeks) or diet-induced ketosis, cells adapt to using fatty acids and ketone bodies (keto-adaptation), resulting in a significant reduction in glucose requirement .

 Typically, ketone bodies are present in low amounts in the blood.
-After the first 2-3 days of fasting or being on a very low carbohydrate diet, the liver starts to produce ketones so ketone levels remain around 2-3 mM [R].
+After the first 2-3 days of fasting or being on a very low-carbohydrate diet, the liver starts to produce ketones so ketone levels remain around 2-3 mM .

-Keto-adaptation is complete when after weeks of carbohydrate depletion, cells in the body cut down their uptake of ketone bodies, resulting in an increase of ketone body concentration in the blood to ~8 mM [R].
+Keto-adaptation is complete when, after weeks of carbohydrate depletion, cells in the body cut down their uptake of ketone bodies.
+This results in an increase of ketone body concentration in the blood to ~8 mM .

-Keto-adaptation allows the brain to effectively uptake and use the ketone bodies because the protein that transports ketone bodies through the blood-brain barrier is more effective at higher concentrations (Km = 7 mM) [R].
+Keto-adaptation allows the brain to effectively take up and use the ketone bodies because the protein that transports them through the blood-brain barrier is more effective at higher concentrations (Km = 7 mM) .